rist-ro/rl-introduction-notes/sutton_rl.md

 #### SARSA

 Sarsa is an **on-policy TD(0) control method which estimates Q-values**.
-Sarsa takes  2 actions using a policy, observes the states for both of them and the reward for the first (the name is actually an acronym for this sequence).
+Sarsa takes  2 actions using a policy, observes the states for both of them, and the reward for the first (the name is actually an acronym for this sequence).
 The TD error is then used to learn the Q-values:
 $$
 Q(S, A) \leftarrow Q(S,A) + \alpha [R + \gamma Q(S', A') - Q(S,A)]
 $$